-Can I just please, please, please say, we are not tryin' to make moms feel guilty here, because we know how hard you're trying.
-And we understand that.
-Cheri and I come from a place where we tried to do more so that we could have better relationships.
-And what we were doing was, we were separating ourselves from our husbands and our kids and our friends, because our trying harder was only separating, but we didn't know another way.
+And this is not to - can I just please, please, please say, we are not tryin’ to make moms feel guilty here, because we know how hard you’re trying.
+And we understand that all - Cheri and I come from a place where we tried to do more so that we could have better relationships.
+And what we were doing was we were separating ourselves from our husbands and our kids and our friends, because our trying harder was only separating, but we didn’t know another way.

 Jim: The to-do list.

 Kathi: The to-do list is keeping me from the people I’m trying to serve?
 It’s craziness.